Wittle-South-LLC/smoacks/README.md

       object to which this tag is attached should extend with additional attributes beyond those provided in the schema tagged with x-smoacks-create
     - **x-smoacks-fk-relationships** - Defines SQLAlchemy relationships to create for the data model object.
+This is a structure that provides the relationship name, table, field, and optionally a cascade setting.
     - **x-smoacks-api-verb-param** - Identifies a schema object that should be the parameter for an API verb for the object specified by **x-smoacks-object** on the same schema.
 Applies only to POST, SEARCH, GET, PUT verbs.